 When plaque decreases blood flow to your heart, your heart doesn’t receive the oxygen and vital nutrients it needs to work properly.
-This usually causes chest pain (angina).
-When blood flow through a coronary artery becomes severely restricted or the artery suddenly becomes blocked, the heart muscle that it supplies can die, which is what causes a heart attack (myocardial infarction).
-The affected portion of the heart muscle turns to scar and is no longer able to contribute to normal heart function.
+This is known as cardiac ischemia, and causes chest pain or chest pressure known as angina.
+When blood flow through a coronary artery becomes severely restricted or a coronary artery becomes suddenly blocked, the heart muscle that it supplies can die.
+This is referred to as a heart attack or myocardial infarction.
+That affected portion of the heart muscle turns to scar and is no longer able to contribute to heart function.

 Because coronary artery disease often develops over decades, it can go unnoticed until you have a heart attack.

 - Low HDL (good) cholesterol

 Having a sedentary lifestyle (limited activity or exercise) can increase your risk of developing coronary artery disease because it often leads to some of the conditions listed above.

 Your risk for heart disease also grows as you age due to genetic (things that run in your family) or lifestyle factors that cause plaque to build up in your arteries.

 If your father or a brother was diagnosed with heart disease before age 55, or if your mother or a sister was diagnosed before age 65, you have a greater risk of being diagnosed with heart disease.